Book Tickets

 Emigrants Exhibition

 In the Emigrants exhibition we have recently installed a series of interventions highlighting the impacts of Ulster emigration on Indigenous Peoples and enslaved people.
-The interventions include photographs and illustrations of some of the people who were enslaved by individuals profiled in the gallery, as well as details about Indigenous massacres committed by colonists.
+The interventions include photographs and illustrations of some of the people who were enslaved by individuals profiled in the gallery, as well as details about colonists' interactions with Indigenous Peoples.

 Rogan House